 Candied Pecans

-These Candied Pecans are dangerously good, boos!
+These Southern Candied Pecans are dangerously good, boos!
 A little sweet, a little spicy, and they come together in one pan, no candy thermometer needed.
-Just stir them up, let them cool, and try not to eat the whole batch before sharing.
-If you can manage that, you’ve got more willpower than me!
+Just stir them up, let them cool, and serve them up.
+Toss them in everything from a fall salad to pecan ice cream pie and stay winning.

 This post may contain affiliate links.
 Read our disclosure policy.